ibm-js/deliteful/docs/list/PageableList.md

 If the `maxPages` property is set to 0 or less, there is no maximum number of pages (pages are never unloaded).

 <a name="hiding"></a>
-### Hiding the list while it is busy loading and displaying a page of items
+### Hiding the list while it is busy loading and no items node.

-The pageable list provides the options to hides its content when loading a page of data.
+The pageable list provides the options to hide its content when loading a page of data.
 This is activated by setting the `hideOnPageLoad` property to `true`.
+In this scenario, when the list is loading, only a loading panel will be shown.
+On the other hand, if the `hideOnPageLoad` property is set to `false`, then the list and both loaders will be always shown.

+As per [`deliteful/list/List` No items node`](./List.md#noitems), the pageable list can be configured in order to show a `no-items` node when the list is empty.
+By default this feature is disabled, but it can be enabled by setting `showNoItems` property to `true`.

 <a name="otherProperties"></a>
 ### Other properties